Psychohistorian11/BitBusters/README.md

 # BitBusters 👾

-This repository contains the work of the BitBusters team for the Analisis Y Diseño de Algoritmos  UdeM subject 🤓.
+This repository contains the work of the BitBusters team for the Análisis Y Diseño de Algoritmos  UdeM subject 🤓.

 ## Team members 👨‍👩‍👦‍👦